 My own thoughts on this are that if we have to limit the individual market to open enrollment windows, we should spread those windows out across the whole year rather than try to compress a year's worth of applications into a six week window every fall.
 A summary of the proposed regulations posted on healthcare.gov simply says that "individuals generally would need to buy coverage during open enrollment periods." but does not go into detail about how those open enrollment windows would be structured.

-I think that a defined open enrollment period in the individual market makes a lot of sense in terms of limiting adverse selection.
+I think that a defined open enrollment for individual health insurance plans makes a lot of sense in terms of limiting adverse selection.
 The individual mandate is a good first step, but the tax penalties for not having health insurance are far lower than the cost of a health insurance policy, so some people might simply opt to take the penalty and forego health insurance.
 An open enrollment window helps to make this a less attractive option.
-But in terms of the logistics of millions of people shopping for health insurance at the same time – with limited human resources to assist them – I think it would be smarter to have open enrollment periods that align with existing policy years in order to spread out the shopping across the entire year (in addition to the qualifying event applications, which would already be spread across the year).
+But in terms of the logistics of millions of people shopping for health insurance at the same time - with limited human resources to assist them - I think it would be smarter to have open enrollment periods that align with existing policy years in order to spread out the shopping across the entire year (in addition to the qualifying event applications, which would already be spread across the year).